-In the event of a tie for the championship, the winner will be determined based on the number of wins.
+In the event of a tie for the championship, the winner will be determined based on the number of head-to-head wins.

-Should a tie remain, finishes of second, third, etc., will be tallied until the tie is broken.
+Should a tie remain, finishes of first, second, third, etc., will be tallied until the tie is broken.